hamdielhamdi/biggest_square/README.md

 ## Find largest subsquare in 2D array

 ### assumption
-For more clarity, you can find bellow the mathematical description of the probleme from wikipidia.
+For more clarity, you can find below the mathematical description of the problem from wikipedia.

 * Probleme assumption :  https://en.wikipedia.org/wiki/Maximum_subarray_problem